Nesh: Cultural significance

+Nesh was used in the 1950 Michael Powell Technicolor film.
+Gone to Earth.
+Abel Woodus says to his daughter, Hazel, "You're too nesh that's what you be.
+Nesh.", in response to Hazel saying "Seems the world's a big spring trap and us in it.".

 Usage continued to be fairly local until the word reached an international audience in the film The Full Monty.
 This was shot during 1997 on location in Sheffield.
 In this film nesh was used in the context of feeling cold when others don't.

 Since the appearance in the film the word, used for lacking courage, has occurred in the national press.